JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-04/schedule-builds-on-netlify/index.md

   functions = "functions" #the function was create into the directory 'functions' at the root of your repository.
   ```

-- Use this code (I’ve commented on it heavily) :
+- Use this function code (I’ve commented on it heavily) :

 ```jsx
 /**